armbian/documentation/docs/contribute/index.md

 - You must provide "best effort" support in the forum.
 Do not let that wording intimidate you.
 This is not a complicated task.
 Regarding forums this can include things like answering obvious questions (for example by pointing to our documentation, ideally directly to the solution page), let the questioner know that additional information is needed for further debugging (e.g. request "armbianmonitor -u" output) or for upgrade issues, ask if they can recreate the issue with a fresh untouched image from: <https://www.armbian.com/download/>

-- You must provide "best effort" support in Jira.
-Review submitted issues for you board made by Armbian's contributors
+- You must provide "best effort" support on GitHub — review the issues submitted for your board by Armbian's contributors.

 ## Release manager